 keeping their difficult balance.”

-In the final lines include some of the soul’s words as a conclusion.
+The final lines of ‘Love Calls Us to the Things of This World’ include some of the soul’s words as a conclusion.
 The soul speaks out, telling someone or a group of someones to “Bring them down from their ruddy gallows”.
 The soul is using figurative language to acknowledge the flaws in human beings and asking that they be taken down from the metaphorical gallows.
 The next line presents another wish, this time for clean laundry on the backs of thieves and “fresh” moments for lovers.
 These moments of cleanliness and godliness go along with the dirty, very human world.

 In the next lines, the speaker makes another wish that burdened nuns keep their balance.
 These women, who are so close to God and the angels of the pre-waking world, have a difficult life.
 The contrasts in these lines are examples of how Wilbur brings together various juxtapositions and striking comparisons.
 It also emphasizes the fact that although the soul loves the pre-waking world, it also loves and accepts the multifaceted human beings with it surrounded by.